PhD & EngD Applications for 2023 Now Open

 Several fully-funded Places

-We welcome applications from suitablly qualified applicants to join the programme in September 2022.
-We have 16 fully funded places available, including an exciting mix of PhD and EngD studentships with research projects delivered in consultation with our industry partners such as Seagate, IQE, Oxford Instruments and Fraunhofer.
+We welcome applications from suitably qualified applicants to join the programme in September 2023.
+We have several fully funded places available for "home" students, including an exciting mix of PhD and EngD studentships with research projects delivered in consultation with our industry partners.